carbonext-tech/api-b2b-docs/docs/getting-started.md

 # Getting Started

-## Step 1 - Acquiring the credentials
+## Step 1 - Acquiring the Credentials

 Let's start with a basic authentication so we can evolve with the other requests of our API.